 You can access the ICO’s full code on surveillance here.

-How does using Skype for business affect data protection?
+How does using Skype or Microsoft Teams for business affect data protection?

-Skype is a communication software which retains information it collects.
-As this is stored on a cloud computing server, you need to ensure the service provider (Skype) is able to protect any personal data is stores as a result of your business usage.
+Skype and Teams are a communication software which retains information it collects.
+As this is stored on a cloud computing server, you need to ensure the service providers can protect any personal data is stores as a result of your business usage.

-Considering Skype is not end-to-end encrypted, it is not a secure and protected software.
-Due to this inability to ensure security of personal data, you should consider putting safeguards in place to ensure the security of information transmitted via Skype.
+Considering both software’s are not end-to-end encrypted, it is not a secure and protected software.
+Due to this inability to ensure security of personal data, you should consider putting safeguards in place to ensure the security of information transmitted via the software.